Translate

 Harriers RNAS Yeovilton

-The Navy's Training Harriers, the T. 4N, had no radar, but there was a need for pilot training on the radar instrumentation featured in the Harrier FRS1 aircraft.
+The Navy's Training Harriers, the T.4N, had no radar, but pilot training on the radar instrumentation featured in the Harrier FRS1 aircraft was necessary.
 This led to FRADU utilising three Blue Fox-equipped Hunter T8Ms as radar trainers.

 XZ445 Sea Harrier T.4A (N) Royal Navy